ntxn/React-Bootcamp/6-songs/README.md

 </Provider>
 ```

 Then in any components within the `App` needs access to the store, we need to call `connect` in that component.
 We pass in `connect` a function to define which state elements we need (`mapStateToProps`).
-And if that component needs to have access to `Action Creators`, then we pass another Obj with those Action Creator functions to make `redux` links the functions to the `State`
+And if that component needs to have access to `Action Creators`, then we pass another Obj with those Action Creator functions to make `redux` links the functions to the `State`.
+The action creator functions and the elements defined in `mapStateToProps` will be available in the component's props.

 ```js
 const mapStateToProps = state => {